How to Use The Pomodoro Technique with FocusMe

 - Change Mode – Lets you go back to choosing another scheduling mode.

-For this tutorial, let’s set the pomodoro count to 8, the duration to 25 minutes, short breaks to 5 minutes, and long breaks to 15 minutes.
+For this tutorial, let’s set the pomodoro count to 8, the duration to 25 minutes, short breaks to 5 minutes, and long breaks to 15 minutes, like the above image.
 Then hit “Next” and set the protection options depending on your preferences.

 When this Focus plan is activated, it will run for 25 minutes for 8 times before it ends, giving a short 5-minute break after each interval (except after the fourth interval which gives a long 15-minute break).